argodev/studies/nt_survey/NT_Class_01_Manuscript.md

 ## Dangers in our struggle to persevere

-In Messages of the New Testament, Mark gives seven dangers that the writer of Hebrews lays out throughout the book to warn these struggling Christians.
+In *Messages of the New Testament*, Dever gives seven dangers that the writer of Hebrews lays out throughout the book to warn these struggling Christians.
 We will conclude our time today considering these dangers.

 1. Ignoring what God has done in Christ
    “We must pay more careful attention, therefore, to what we have heard, so that we do not drift away.”
 (2:1) God’s Word must be studied carefully, particularly what it has to say about Christ and what He has done.